jpdigitalman/SimSpirit-MotionSimulation-Headtracker/README.md

 To integrate the SimSpirit HeadTracker into your SimSpirit Motion Simulator setup, follow these steps:

-1. **Hardware Setup**: Connect the selected IMU (BNO085 or LSM6DS3) to the HeadTracker module according to the provided pinout and wiring instructions.
+1. **Hardware Setup**: Connect the HeadTracker module according to the provided schematics.
-2. **Software Configuration**: Install the necessary software libraries and dependencies specific to the chosen IMU on your development environment.
+2. **Software Configuration**: Using PlatformIO, install the necessary software libraries and dependencies specific to the chosen IMU on your development environment.
 3. **Mainboard Integration**: Use the ESPnow protocol to pair the HeadTracker with the SimSpirit mainboard.
 Ensure you have the MAC address of the mainboard for the pairing process.
 4. **Automatic Calibration**: Simply press the calibration button on the HeadTracker module once to initiate the automatic calibration process.
 The module will handle the calibration automatically.
-5. **Integration with SimSpirit**: Integrate the HeadTracker module with the SimSpirit software or firmware to enable real-time tracking of head movements and synchronization with the simulation.
+5. **Integration with SimSpirit**: Conect the Head-Tracker to the Mainboard for real-time tracking of head movements and pitch-roll synchronization with the simulation.
 6. **Testing and Fine-Tuning**: Test the HeadTracker module in various simulation scenarios to ensure accurate tracking and make any necessary adjustments for optimal performance.

-## Contributing

-SimSpirit HeadTracker is an open-source project, and contributions are welcome!
-If you would like to contribute to the development of the HeadTracker module, please refer to the guidelines outlined in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License